capacitor-community/camera-preview/README.md

 ```

 #### Web Quirks
-Add `import 'capacitor-camera-preview'` to you entry script in ionic on `app.module.ts`, so capacitor can register the web platform from the plugin
+Add `import '@capacitor-community/camera-preview'` to you entry script in ionic on `app.module.ts`, so capacitor can register the web platform from the plugin
 <!--
 #### iOS Quirks
 If you are developing for iOS 10+ you must also add the following to your config.xml